Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Proving basic properties

-This section shows some basic consequences of the rules of the logic, focusing on equality.
-We first show that the rule for equality elimination (\textsc{eq-e}) implies that equality is symmetric and transitive.
+We first show that the rule for equality elimination implies that equality is symmetric and transitive.
 The derivations mirror those of the corresponding rules for identity types in type theory (see e.g.~\cite{hottbook}), although the setting of affine logic used here is different.

 \begin{proposition} Propositional equality is symmetric and transitive in the sense that